Welcome My Dear Friend

 My main interest and passion in this great hobby is CW and everything to do with CW.

-My interest in CW has led me to gather a very small collection of keys.
-I have used every one of the keys below and some are very good to send with some are just so so.
-Collecting keys has become addictive and I am always on the lookout for more.
+My interest in CW has led me to gather a small collection of keys which is growing steadily.
+Collecting keys is very addictive and I am always on the lookout for more.

 I am a member of the Straight Key Century Club (SKCC) and enjoy exchanging SKCC numbers with other members.
 It is a brilliant Club with great members.
 There are regular events and sprints and they also offer lots of different awards and incentives.
 If you use a straight key, bug or sideswiper (mechanical key), no matter what your skill level, I highly recommend and urge you to join.
 You can gain more information at: www.skccgroup.com

 Being very passionate about CW I continuously strive to improve both my sending and receiving skills.
 I do hope that this great art is never lost and would encourage anyone of any age to take the time and effort to learn this very rewarding and enjoyable skill.